NickDJM/accessible-menu/docs/classes/baseMenu.md

 The initialize function will find the menu's [root menu](#findRootMenu), set up all of the [DOM elements](#setDOMElements) within itself, and create a [controller element](menuToggle.md) (if the information was provided, and the menu is the root menu).

+Initialize also [validates](#validate) the menu's parameters before executing and will throw an uncaught error if the menu is invalid.

+### validate

+Validates all parameters given to the menu upon creation.

+This is used during initalization to make sure all provided values are valid.

 ### setDOMElementType

 Sets DOM elements within the menu.